-Yr 10 students will have their results posted home.
+Yr 10 students will have their results sent via MCAS (My Child At School).

 A letter giving details about results day will be sent home in June/July.
 Students wishing for a designated person to collect their results must complete first section of the reply slip and return the entire page by the deadline given in the letter.
-Results will not be given over the telephone under any circumstances.
-Candidates not intending to collect in person but wishing their results to be posted, should complete the second section on the letter and return the entire page, along with the fee stated, by the deadline in the letter.
-Result slips for GCSEs not collected or posted on results day will be retained in school for collection at the start of term, by the student.
+Results will not be given over the telephone under any circumstances but can be received via email through prior arrangement.
+Candidates not intending to collect in person but wishing their results to be posted, should complete the second section on the letter and return the entire page.